-A seventh candidate who previously had filed the required paperwork to launch a campaign, barber shop owner Edward Earl Young, did not file qualifying papers this week.
+A seventh candidate who previously had filed the required paperwork to launch a campaign, barber shop owner Edward Earl Young, did not file qualifying papers last week.

 The City Commission District 4 race includes University of Florida student Alfredo Espinosa, former Mayor-Commissioner Mac McEachern and incumbent Randy Wells.

 McEachern’s home, which is his registered voting address, was in the former boundaries of District 4 but is not within the newly drawn boundaries that commissioners approved on Dec.
 20 when completing the redistricting process.

 Earlier last week, Supervisor of Elections Pam Carpenter asked the City Attorney’s Office for legal guidance on how to deal with a candidate who might not live in the district but signed a sworn affidavit of district residency.